2017 RET Program (Now REx – Environmental Health)

 Many of the products utilized today have a toxic effect somewhere along the continuum between creation, usage, and decomposition.
 For example, the paper that we use to take class notes created effluent at the pulp mill that was disposed of, likely in an adjacent body of water that at one time was teeming with flora and fauna.
 The hot effluent enters the water, altering not only the temperature, but also the chemical composition of the water.
 What impacts, both short term and long term, might this have for the surrounding ecosystem?
 Working with UF researchers, RET students will learn bench techniques such as mass spectrometry, gas chromatography, and water chemistry testing, to determine the chemicals present.
 Once the chemicals are known, RET students will observe genetic and behavioral changes to fauna such as the feminization of fish or polluted alligator eggs as they are exposed to estrogen-mimics.

-Other toxicants are entering our environment through human effects such as climate change and the increasing occurrence of sea-level rise, of particular relevance to the coastal communities in Florida.
+Other toxins that enter our environment through human effects such as climate change and the increasing occurrence of sea-level rise, of particular relevance to the coastal communities in Florida.
 How do organisms react to such changes?
 Using the model organism C. elegans, RET students will perform laboratory assays to understand not only behavioral responses but also look at the molecular level to determine mutations that may favor adaptation to harsh conditions.

 Complimenting the bench experiments will be site visits to areas around North Central Florida that are faced with environmental toxicology issues.
 A Superfund site located in Gainesville provided jobs for many residents who spent their work days treating lumber with chromate copper arsenic, later discovered to be a harmful chemical for the environment.
 Like many other places around the United States, these chemicals jeopardized the water supply as they entered the Floridan Aquifer.